Set up and manage an event waitlist

 To create a segment that finds contacts who are not using automatic registration, but who should now be invited to register, do the following:

 Go to Marketing > Customers > Segments and select New on the command bar.
-Then select Demographic on the Let's create your segment screen.
+The Segment templates dialogue box opens; select Cancel to close it, and then select Demographic on the Let's create your segment screen.